-WBL is a strategy to reinforce academic, technical and social skills through collaborative activities with industry.
+WBL is a strategy to reinforce academic, technical, and social skills through collaborative activities with industry.
 WBL experiences allow students to apply classroom theories to practical problems, to explore career options, and pursue personal and professional goals.
 Introductory WBL activities may include industry tours and classroom speakers.
 More advanced activities may include job shadows and industry-led project-based learning.
 Ultimately, students may participate in capstone WBL experiences that include activities such as apprenticeships, internships, clinicals, and practicum experiences for credit.
-For more information regarding CTE-WBL in Knox County, contact Jeana Kirby at jeana.kirby@knoxschools.org.
+For more information regarding CTE-WBL in Knox County, contact the Work Based Learning CTE Specialist, at.
+For more information regarding WBL in Special Education, contact Work Based Learning Special Education Specialist.